erusev/parsedown/README.md

 **Is it compliant with CommonMark?**

 It passes most of the CommonMark tests.
 Most of the tests that don't pass deal with cases that are quite uncommon.
-Yet, as CommonMark matures, compliance should improve.
+Still, as CommonMark matures, compliance should improve.

 **Who uses it?**